Responsive and Transparent Leadership

 Taxes and Debt

-The middle class, especially here in Central Jersey, is bearing the burden of tax increases and diminished property values as a direct result of Congress’ decision to place a cap on the State and Local Income Tax (SALT) deduction.
+The middle class, especially here in Central Jersey, is bearing the burden of tax increases and diminished property values as a direct result of Congress’ decision to place a cap on the State and Local Tax (SALT) deduction.
 We need to immediately remove the SALT Cap that explicitly and unfairly targeted our state to provide financial relief to thousands of middle class New Jersey homeowners.
 I support a balanced budget that addresses our spiraling national debt.
 We should not and cannot continue to increase our debt and hand it off to future generations to deal with.
 That means making cuts and rooting out waste.

 I am a proud product of New Jersey public schools and I believe that every child should have access to a quality education.